ztsv-av/math-cs-ml/Mathematics/Statistics/VAR.md

 What share of forecast error variance for horizon `h` is due to uncertainty driven by a specific shock.
 There we compute matrix $\Psi$. $\Psi_{h_{it}}$ element of resulting matrix represents the contribution of $j$-th variable in explaining the $h$-step ahead forecast error variance for $i$-th variable $y_i$.

+Use **Forecast Error Decomposition** plots to understand which variable are more important to model.

 ## Advanced VAR Models